Desarmillaria tabescens: Pathogenesis

 Armillaria tabescens is a heterothallic species of Armillaria.
 Heterothallic species perform anastomosis when haploid monokaryon come in contact with one another.
 Anastomosis is the connection or opening between two things, in this case the mycelium.
 Mycelium is the vegetative part of the fungus that consists of hyphae.
 If the two monokaryons are sexually compatible they form a clamp connection.
 This results in a mycelium consisting of dikaryotic cells.
 The dikaryon cells predominate in the vegetative phase.
 In the basidia karyogamy occurs before meiosis and then the formation of basidiospores.
 The basidiospores then infect the host plant.

 Armillaria tabescens is found to attack trees that are already stressed or have a wound.
 The pathogen can spread its mycelia and get into the trunk or root of a tree.
 The fungus has the ability to spread its mycelia throughout the root and trunk system and form mycelial mats.
 Mycelia is damaging to trees because they absorb the nutrients by secreting enzymes to breakdown the plant material.
 It specifically breaks down lignin because it is a white rot.

 No rhizomorphs have been found for Armillaria tabescens in nature.
 However, Rishbeth and Kile did find rhizomorphs buried in the soil on inocula.
 Since the species doesn't produce rhizomorphs commonly in the nature, infected roots must come into contact with other potential hosts for infection to occur.
 So, root grafting provides an effective pathway for the spread of this pathogen.
 Tsopelas conducted an experiment of inoculating almond trees with Armillaria tabescens and two other Armillaria species.
 The result of the experiment was that basidiocarps developed 6–8 weeks after the inoculation.
 The basidiocarps are recognized by not having an annulus around the stalk of the basidium.
 The basidiospores infect the trees.
 After two years, it only killed 3 out of the 16 trees and two other trees had symptoms of dieback.

 Edibility

 The species can be cooked and eaten, even being regarded as choice, but has been reported to cause upset stomachs.
+Armillaria tabescens additionally contains small levels of antioxidants which have been studied for possible use as protection against lipid peroxidation and free radical damage.